timothyleong97/AY20-21-Semester-2/MA4260/MA4260 Study Guide.md

 >
 > ![image-20210114084233069](C:\Users\User\Documents\AY20-21-Semester-2\MA4260\MA4260 Study Guide.assets\image-20210114084233069.png)
 >
-> In the case of memoryless-ness, any value can be “ground zero”,
+> In the case of memoryless-ness, any value can be “ground zero”.

 ### The waiting time paradox